hildaskye/petal-stem/journals/Dylan_Winn.md

+## 7/18
+Got first barebones React pages, including working navigation links and also redid package.json and package-lock.json to be most recent stuff.
+Have working Navbar which can link between Home and one other test page.

-## 7/15
+## 7/17
-Got Search API working: results show instances of search term in most common search places
+Got Search API working: results show instances of search term in most common search places and the table they came from

 ## 7/14
 Worked on Search function; got working database instructions in Beekeeper, still need to add to API functions